TheDMSGroup/mautic-health/README.md

 3. Click "Health" and configure as desired.
 4. Add the cron task to run the health check as often as desired (Every 15 minutes recommended):
    `5,20,35,50 * * * * php /path/to/mautic/app/console mautic:health:check`

+### New Relic Integration
+set Elastic Beanstalk Environment Variables

+    NR_API_KEY      - The API key from New Relic from New Relic Dashboard > Account settings > Integration > API Keys APP_URL         - The Application Name used in New Relic